-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 all adults by May 1 and promises a return to some form of

-normalcy by the 4th of July.
+normalcy by the Fourth of July.

 2,233,006